 Resolve to Make Payments On Time

-If you know that you won’t be able to make a loan payment on time, contact the lender before you default.
+If you know that you won’t be able to make a loan payment on time, contact the lender before the due date passes.
 The lender may allow you to defer payments until your financial situation improves.
 A deferment still appears on your credit report, but a deferment doesn’t reflect as negatively as a default.

 Resolve to Reduce Debt

-You can get a free credit report from each of the three credit bureaus (Experian, Equifax, and TransUnion) every twelve months.
+You can get a free credit report from each of the three main credit bureaus, Experian, Equifax, and TransUnion, every twelve months.
 Check your report regularly to ensure that all information is accurate and up to date.
-Be sure to dispute credit report inaccuracies directly with the credit bureaus.
+If there are errors, dispute them by sending a letter directly to the credit bureaus.
 Your letter should include documents, such as an account statement or cancelled check, that proves why the error should be corrected.